About Gavin - Class of 2016

 Extra-curricular Interests: Men's Soccer

 It isn’t every day that you stumble into a computer science major and art minor.
-But for first-year Gavin Macdonald, the combo makes complete sense for his future.
+But for Gavin Macdonald, the combo makes complete sense for his future.

 “I chose computer science because I play a lot of video games, and I find them really interesting,” Gavin says.
 “I chose art because I want to design video games, or do something with the design aspect.”